 I don’t want to make this sound too bad.
 I have to admit that I wasn’t quite prepared for a hike quite this energetic, but it was VERY enjoyable and I was surprised by the variety of wildflowers that we found.
 If we hadn’t taken the Blue Ridge Loop trail we would have missed some wonderful flowers, and views.
 I’ll also note that even the high trail had quite a few hikers – many who were passing us by, and even some runners.

 The weather was excellent, a clear sunny day with temperatures reaching the mid 70’s.
 Since this is in the valley side of the coastal range it can get quite warm and dry in the summer, but the Homestead trail can be quite nice later in the year since it is shaded and protected.

 We hiked in early March and found a wonderful variety of flowers.
 Temperatures were in the mid 70’s and there was just a hint of a breeze up on the ridge.
 You can come earlier in the year, but you have to watch for wet conditions.
-According to the UC blooming calendar you can find flowers from February through September, although the best time would be March/April.
+You can find flowers from February through September, although the best time would be March/April.

 We could see the starts of quite a few lilies and Iris, so April should be very showy but with a different collection of flowers.

 Start off in Winters.
 If you are in town for lunch I recommend trying the Preserve Public House for sandwiches – very, very tasty, and less crowded on weekends than the more well known spots in town.
 The Putah Creek Cafe is well known (and excellent) but on a weekend it can be a long wait to get in.
 If you are back in time for dinner you should consider the Buckhorn Steakhouse (but expect a long wait if you don’t have reservations on the weekend).